-Larry Kass is a partner in the firm’s New York office where his practice covers all aspects of intellectual property, including patent, trade secret and copyright litigation, client counseling, patent prosecution, licensing and other IP transactions.
+Larry Kass is a partner in the firm’s New York office where his practice covers all aspects of intellectual property, including patent, trade secret, trademark and copyright litigation, client counseling, patent prosecution, licensing and other IP transactions.
 He especially focuses on biopharma, chemical and manufacturing arts.

-Mr. Kass was previously a partner at the New York headquarters of an international law firm, where he led or co-led a number of patent and trade secret litigations, counseled clients, supervised that firm’s patent prosecution, and led the IP aspects of the firm’s corporate and financial transactions.
+Mr. Kass was previously a partner at Milbank, where he led or co-led a number of patent and trade secret litigations, counseled clients, supervised that firm’s patent prosecution, and led the IP aspects of the firm’s corporate and financial transactions.
 He was lead counsel in a successful and highly publicized case at the International Trade Commission on behalf of a U.S. chemical corporation against its former Chinese distributor for misappropriation of trade secrets.
 The victory yielded a 10-year order excluding the competing products from the United States.
 He successfully defended the case on appeal to the U.S. Court of Appeals for the Federal Circuit and against certiorari at the Supreme Court.

 Mr. Kass has also successfully represented biopharma companies in multinational, multi-party brand/generic patent litigations.
 Among those representations, he was one of the leaders of a large team that successfully defended AstraZeneca’s blockbuster drug Prilosec® against two waves of eight generic companies through appeal and defended Nexium® against early challengers until settlement.